MicrosoftDocs/quantum-docs/articles/user-guide/program-structure.md

 }
 ```

 [Namespaces](xref:microsoft.quantum.qsharp.namespaces) help you organize related functionality.
-Their use becomes important when you use Q# libraries in your programs and when you write your own libraries.
-Namespaces are user-named, and there can only be one namespace per qsharp (*.qs) file.
+Namespaces are user-named, and there can only be one `namespace` per qsharp (*.qs) file.

+The Q# standard library has pre-defined namespaces that contain functions and operations that you can use in quantum programs.
+For more details, see [Built-in namespaces](#built-in-namespaces).

-**Jupyter Notebooks** do not use namespaces.
+**Jupyter Notebooks** do not use user namespaces.

 ## EntryPoint()